SUSE/connect/README.md

 [![Code Climate](https://codeclimate.com/github/SUSE/connect.png)](https://codeclimate.com/github/SUSE/connect)
 [![Coverage Status](https://coveralls.io/repos/SUSE/connect/badge.png?branch=master)](https://coveralls.io/r/SUSE/connect)

+# Announcement

+connect-ng is the official successor to the connect software!

+It's a powerful Golang command-line tool that connects your system to the SUSE Customer Center, enabling product subscriptions and local repositories. connect-ng significantly reduces runtime dependencies compared to its Ruby-based predecessor (connect) and is distributed as an RPM for all SUSE distributions.

+Please migrate to the new repository for the latest updates and support: https://github.com/SUSE/connect-ng

+Manage your subscriptions at: https://scc.suse.com

 # SUSEConnect

 SUSEConnect is a command line tool for connecting a client system to the SUSE Customer Center.